tobihagemann/docs/docs/android/cloud-management.md

 ## Login WebDAV {#login-webdav}

-Please see [a non-exhaustive list of Cloud Services](/docs/misc/supported-cloud-services.md#cloud-services-with-webdav-support) and information about accessing them with WebDAV.
+Please see [Cloud Services With WebDAV Support](/docs/misc/supported-cloud-services.md#cloud-services-with-webdav-support) for a non-exhaustive list of Cloud Services and information about accessing them with WebDAV.

 <img src="/img/android/add-webdav-login-provider-0.png" alt="How to handle cloud services with Android" width="346" />